Simple-Laboratory/.github/profile/README.md

 # SIMAPSEE - Open-label Actualization (OLA) - See Your Higher Self

+> *This endeavor seeks to harmonize tangible reality with the elusive unknown, drawing on ancient wisdom to enrich our comprehension of mental states and their role in the cosmos.*

 ## Welcome to SIMAPSEE - where Synapse meets Simulating, Mapping, and Vision!